thoas/picfit/README.rst

 Configuration
 =============

-This configuration in JSON format should be stored in a file and readable.
+Configuration in JSON format should be stored in a file and readable.

 Basic
 -----